GOAT: Why Novak Djokovic is the Greatest Of All Time

 The statistics cannot be ignored – Novak Djokovic is the greatest player in the history of tennis.

-Djokovic holds the all-time record as the longest standing men’s #1 player in history (408 weeks total and still counting) – a record unlikely to be broken by anyone for many years to come, if ever.
+Djokovic holds the all-time record as the longest standing men’s #1 player in history at a whopping 428 weeks total – a record unlikely to be broken by anyone for many years to come, if ever.
 It’s perhaps the most significant statistic to consider when debating the Greatest Of All Time (GOAT).

 His dominance comes in the same era as Roger Federer and Rafael Nadal – both long considered to be the greatest ever – making each of his 24 grand slam wins all the more remarkable.
 While Djokovic can still win even more majors and completely put this argument to bed (Nadal is behind with 22 while Federer is next with 20), he is already ahead of both Federer and Nadal in just about every other stat there is.
 Before we get to those, it’s worth noting that Federer and Nadal had no answers to Djokovic’s dominance until an 18 month period from the start of 2017, when Djokovic was carrying a serious injury, that allowed both Federer and Nadal to amass several titles each without having to face their greatest rival once.
 Federer hadn’t won a single major in five years up until that point.